byu-is-software-design-concepts/winter-2020/hw4/unique-order/README.md

 ## Setup

 We're now going to use Jest for the tests in our homeworks.

+Copy this folder, `unique-order`, and paste it under `_submissions/lastname-firstname`.

-In this directory, run `npm install` in order to install the required packages.
+Now in the new directory, run `npm install` in order to install the required packages.

 The code is located in the `src` folder.

 Run `npm run test` to verify if tests are passing or not.
+Remember, you have to be in the directory for this command to work.

 ## Instructions